secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Problem Solving/Common Pitfalls.md

 4 packets transmitted, 4 received, 0% packet loss, time 3012ms
 rtt min/avg/max/mdev = 110.574/110.793/111.056/0.174 ms
 ```
-- Finally, we can either attack an assigned target host on the 10.129.0.0/16 network or begin enumeration for live hosts.
+- After all of that is situated, then we should be ready to go!

-- #### Working on Two Devices
+### Attempting to Working on Two Devices
-	- The HTB VPN cannot be connected to more than one device simultaneously.
-If we are connected on one device and try to connect from another device, the second connection attempt will fail.
-	-  For example, this can happen when our VPN connection is connected in our PwnBox, and then we try to connect to it from our Parrot VM at the same time.
-Alternatively, perhaps we are connected on our Parrot VM, and then we want to switch to a Windows VM to test something.
+- HTB VPN only provides connection to one device only.

-- #### Checking Region
+### Checking VPN Region
-	- If we feel a noticeable lag in our VPN connection, such as latency in pings or ssh connections, we should ensure that we are connected to the most appropriate region.
-HTB provides VPN servers worldwide, in `Europe`, `USA`, `Australia`, and `Singapore`.
-Ideally, it would help if we tried to connect to the server closest to us to get the best possible connection.
-	- To change our VPN Server, go to [HackTheBox](https://app.hackthebox.eu/home), click on the top-right icon that says `Lab Access` or `Offline`, click on `Labs`, and then click on `OpenVPN`.
-Once we do, we should be able to pick our VPN server location and pick any of the servers within that region:
+- Picking a different region or one closer to you may also relieve issues as well.
+- This can be changed by going to [HackTheBox](https://app.hackthebox.eu/home) and changing our VPN server location.

 > Note: Users with a free subscription only can connect to 1-3 free servers in each region.
 Users with a VPN subscription can connect to VIP servers, which provide a faster connection with less traffic.

-- #### VPN Troubleshooting
+### Additional VPN Troubleshooting
-	- In case we face any technical issues when connecting to the VPN, we can find detailed guidance on troubleshooting VPN connections on this [HackTheBox Help page](https://help.hackthebox.eu/troubleshooting/v2-vpn-connection-troubleshooting).
+- Detailed guidance on troubleshooting VPN connections are available on this [HackTheBox Help page](https://help.hackthebox.eu/troubleshooting/v2-vpn-connection-troubleshooting).

-- #### Burp Suite Proxy Issues
+### Burp Suite Proxy Issue
-	- [Burp Suite](https://portswigger.net/burp/communitydownload) is a crucial tool during web application penetration tests (as well as other assessment types).
-Burp Suite is a web application proxy and can cause a few issues on our systems.
+- [Burp Suite](https://portswigger.net/burp/communitydownload) may cause some issues due to its web application proxy feature.
 - #### Not Disabling Proxy
-	- When we turn the Burp proxy in our browser, Burp will start to capture our traffic and intercept our requests.
-This will make it stop any requests we make in the browser, i.e., visiting a page until we go to Burp, examine the request, and forward the request.
+	- Turning the Burp proxy on, it will start to capture our traffic and intercept our requests.
-	- A common pitfall is forgetting to turn off the browser proxy after closing Burp, so it keeps intercepting our requests.
-If this happens, we will see that our browser is not loading any pages, so we should check if the browser proxy is still on.
-We can do that by clicking on the `Foxy Proxy` plugin icon in `Firefox`, and making sure it's set to `Turn Off`:
+	- This stops any requests we make in the browser like visiting a webpage from happening, as it's intended for us to scourge through them.
+	- Make sure this is turned off if you don't plan on using it.
-	- If we are not using a plugin like `Foxy Proxy`, we can check the browser's connection settings and make sure the proxy is turned off.
-Once we do, we should be able to continue browsing without any issues.
+	- After doing this, we should be able to continue browsing without any issues.

-- #### Changing SSH Key and Password
+### Changing SSH Key and Password
-	- In case we start facing some issues with connecting to SSH servers or connecting to our machine from a remote server, we may want to renew or change our SSH key and password to make sure they are not causing any issues.
-We can do this with the `ssh-keygen` command, as follows:
+- If we have issues connecting to SSH servers or to our machine from a remote server, we are able to renew or change our SSH key and password.
-	- Common Pitfalls
+- We can do this with the `ssh-keygen` command:
 ```shell-session
 secmancer@htb[/htb]$ ssh-keygen